 What Does A Proxy Server Do?

-This added security is also beneficial when used in conjunction with a secure web gateway or other email security technologies.
+This added security is also beneficial when used with a secure web gateway or other email security technologies.
 By doing so, you may categorize traffic based on its safety level or the volume of traffic that your network—or individual computers—can manage.

 How can I employ a proxy?
 Some people use proxies for personal objectives, including disguising their location when accessing movies online.
-However, they might be employed by a business to carry out some significant responsibilities, including
+However, they might be operated by a business to carry out some significant responsibilities, including

 - enhancing security